wgmo/graphtik/docs/source/plotting.rst

 The same :meth:`.Plottable.plot()` method applies also for:

 - :class:`.FunctionalOperation`
-- :class:`.NetworkOperation`
+- :class:`.Pipeline`
 - :class:`.Network`
 - :class:`.ExecutionPlan`
 - :class:`.Solution`

 each one capable to producing diagrams with increasing complexity.

-For instance, when a net-operation has just been composed, plotting it will come out bare bone, with just the 2 types of nodes (data & operations), their dependencies, and (optionally, if :term:`plot theme` ``include_steps`` is true) the sequence of the execution-steps of the :term:`plan`.
+For instance, when a pipeline has just been composed, plotting it will come out bare bone, with just the 2 types of nodes (data & operations), their dependencies, and (optionally, if :term:`plot theme` ``include_steps`` is true) the sequence of the execution-steps of the :term:`plan`.